top of page

 The COM-B model of behaviour change was used to design and develop an intervention package that would influence the behaviour of personnel positively so that the risk of losing their defence ID cards was reduced.

-Email communications that would be distributed by Station executives
+2. Email communications that would be distributed by station executives

-A gamified poster observation that took the form of a scavenger hunt and rewarded personnel that read through an intranet article.
+4. A gamified poster observation that took the form of a scavenger hunt and rewarded personnel that read through an educational intranet article

 THE RESULTS